Skip to main content

 Photo by Innerbody Research

 Like eHarmony, Match doles out platform features based on the user's membership tier.
 With free membership, you can get curated matches, view profiles, and send one Intro per day.
-(On Match, an Intro is an attention-grabbing message to someone you're interested in).
+(On Match, an Intro is an attention-grabbing message to someone you're interested in.)
 What you can't do is read the messages people send you, even though Match advertises that you can.
-Also, you're limited to viewing 50 profiles per day among your recommended matches.
+Also, you're limited to viewing a limited number of profiles per day among your recommended matches.

-As with eHarmony, the free version is really just an opportunity to stand on the sidelines and decide whether to play the game.
+Also like eHarmony, the free version is really just an opportunity to stand on the sidelines and decide whether to play the game.
 To participate in the platform’s dating scene, you must upgrade to a Premium membership.
-Again, we cover the finer points of Match Premium membership in “eHarmony vs. Match key features.”
+Again, you can learn more about the finer points of Match Premium membership in our "key features" section later.

 Brand controversies